100+ Metaphor Examples [Explicit and Implied]

 Anil Yadav

-Anil is the person behind content on this website, which is visited by 3,000,000+ learners every year.
+Anil is the person behind this website.
 He writes on most aspects of English Language Skills.
 More about him here:

 Send this to a friend